the-raspberry-pi-guy/lcd/README.md

 In order to use the script, you need to get **API key tokens for both exchange rate services and the weather api**.
 Once you've done that, edit the script to put your tokens in the USER VARIABLES section.

+The quotable.io api allows a minimum and maximum character length restriction that needs to be set.
+By default minimum is 0 and maximum is 140.

 Also set a currency exchange pair.
 For currency support and the currency codes you need to use, see [exchangerate-api.com/docs/supported-currencies](https://www.exchangerate-api.com/docs/supported-currencies).

 A city/country string is also needed to show weather info for such city.
 Search for your city on [openweathermap.org](https://openweathermap.org) and take note of the `City,country` string and put it in the script.`London,gb` is given as an example.